Pujols hits 2 HRs, Molina pitches, Matz hurt, Cards top Bucs

 UP NEXT

 Cardinals: RHP Miles Mikolas (3-2, 1.68) will take the mound Monday as St. Louis heads home for the first of two games against the Toronto Blue Jays.
-Mikolas has not allowed more than two earned runs in eight starts this season.
+Mikolas has not allowed more than two earned runs in any of his eight starts this season.

 Pirates: RHP JT Brubaker (0-4, 5.50) is expected to start Monday in the first of a three-game set against the Colorado Rockies.
 His most recent win came Aug.
 24 of last season.